Similarity-Dissimilarity Loss for Multi-label Supervised Contrastive Learning: Additional Discussion of Related Work

 Multi-label classification presents significant challenges due to its inherent label correlations, extreme and sparse label spaces, and long-tailed distributions.
 For instance, in the International Classification of Diseases (ICD) \citep{edin2023automated,ji2024unified}, the presence of one label (e.g., "Pneumococcal pneumonia") may increase the probability of co-occurring labels (e.g., "fever" or "cough").
 Furthermore, multi-label datasets frequently exhibit long-tailed distributions, where a small subset of labels occurs with high frequency while the majority appear rarely.
 This imbalance typically results in models that perform adequately on common labels but underperform on infrequent ones \citep{zhang2023deep,huang2023lida,wang2024towards}.
 Additionally, the number of potential label combinations increases exponentially with the number of labels, resulting in heightened computational complexity and substantial memory requirements.

 Contrastive learning aims to learn a representation of data such that similar instances are close together in the representation space, while dissimilar instances are far apart.
 Compared to self-supervised contrastive learning, such as SimCLR \citep{chen2020simple} and MoCo \citep{he2020momentum}, \citet{khosla2020supervised} proposed supervised contrastive learning, which fully leverages class annotation information to enhance representations within the contrastive learning framework.
-Recent studies have extended supervised contrastive learning from single-label to multi-label scenarios by exploiting the additional information inherent in multi-label tasks. \citet{zhang2022use} proposed a hierarchical multi-label representation learning framework specifically designed to utilize comprehensive label information while preserving hierarchical inter-class relationships.
+Recent studies have extended supervised contrastive learning from single-label to multi-label scenarios by exploiting the additional information inherent in multi-label tasks. \citet{zhang2022use} proposed a hierarchical multi-label representation learning framework specifically designed to utilize comprehensive label information while preserving hierarchical inter-class relationships. \citet{gupta2023class} proposed a class-prototype-based supervised contrastive learning method for fine-grained multi-label educational video classification, where each class is represented by a learnable prototype and the objective encourages samples to be close to prototypes of their associated classes while being separated from prototypes of other classes.

 In subsequent research, \citet{zhang2024multi} developed Multi-Label Supervised Contrastive Learning (MulSupCon), featuring a novel contrastive objective function that expands the positive sample set based on label overlap proportions.
 Similarly, the Jaccard Similarity Probability Contrastive Loss (JSPCL) \citep{lin2023effective} employed the Jaccard coefficient \citep{jaccard1912distribution} to calculate label similarity between instances, sharing conceptual foundations with MulSupCon \citep{zhang2024multi} and MSC loss \citep{audibert2024exploring} that those approaches primarily focus on similarity only, but ignoring dissimilarity.